fpcorso/litesurveys-wordpress-plugin/readme.txt

 2. Go to `Plugins`, `Add New`
 3. Search for `LiteSurveys`
 4. Click `Install Now`, then `Activate`
-5. Go to `Settings`, then `LiteSurveys`
+5. Go to `LiteSurveys` menu to create your surveys
-6. Type in your website ID.
-If you don’t know your website ID, log into LiteSurveys, go to `Connect Website`, then your website ID will be listed at the top of the page.

 == Screenshots ==